matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 **kubectl must be configured first**

-- Relies on a config file: `$HOME/.kube/config`.
+- Relies on a config file:
+    - `$HOME/.kube/config`
 - Config file contains:
     - Target cluster name.
     - Credentials for the cluster.
+- A current config:
-- Current config: `kubectl config view`.
+    - `kubectl config view`

 **Connecting to a Google Kubernetes Engine cluster**